thampatron/StreetView-CropType/README.md

 The GEE script uses the USGS GFSAD1000 dataset and is overlapped with the roadPoints generated to filter out the points that are not in a Land Cover area and saves the subset of roadPoints from the region defined that lie within land cover.
 Further, it also saves the roadPoints that lie within tree cover.
 This is used in the next section to remove Land Cover roadPoints that have tree cover nearby, since tree cover obstructs GSV images from showing field images.

-**USER TODO:**

-    Upload roadPoints.csv to GEE by clicking top right on "Assets", then "NEW", then "CSV File".

-    IMPORTANT: When uploading the new csv asset, scroll down to "Advanced Options" and set the "X column (longitude)" to "y" and the "Y column (latitude)" to "x".

 ### 3. Post-processing and GSV image Querying: getGSVFieldImages.py